ncri/ajaxify_rails/README.md

 It's a common use case to have a navigation that needs to change its appearence and possibly functioning when the user navigates to a different section of the page.
-Ajaxify provides a success callback that is triggered after successful updates of he page's main content.
+Ajaxify provides a success callback that is triggered after successful updates of the page's main content.
 Just hook into it in your javascript and make your layout changes:

     Ajaxify.success ->
       # update navigation and/or other layout elements